zouloux/prehook-proof-of-concept/README.md

 - `npm i`

 ### Dev mode
-Will watch files and check Typescript definitions.
+Will watch files and check Typescript.
 - `node solid` or `npm run dev`

 ### Build for production